Catallactic/catallactic-site/docs/whitepaper.md

 Vesting schedules serve as mechanisms to align the incentives of all involved stakeholders, thereby guaranteeing the effective delivery of projects by the team, ensuring VCs attain the milestones projected by the project team, and motivating the community to actively participate in the network.
 These schedules also help in mitigating the risk associated with token dumping and fostering a long-term commitment from all parties.
 By releasing tokens over a period of time, they ensure that all of the parties remain invested in the project's success over the long term.
 [51]

+### 7.3.
+Issuance Compliance
+Despite they do not have a fiat collateral, CryptoCommodities will be possibly considered as stablecoins for regulatory bodies.
+The FSB’s 2020 report, “Regulation, Supervision and Oversight of ‘Global Stablecoin’ Arrangements” described three characteristics that distinguish a Global Stablecoin from other crypto-assets and other stablecoins.
+Those characteristics include: (i) the existence of a stabilisation mechanism, (ii) the usability as a means of payment and/or store of value, and (iii) the potential reach and adoption across multiple jurisdictions.
+The first two characteristics (the existence of a stabilisation mechanism and usability as a means of payment and/or store of value), and the unique risks that these characteristics pose, distinguish stablecoins from other crypto-assets.
+The third, the potential reach and adoption across multiple jurisdictions, differentiates Global Stablecoin from other stablecoins.
+[43]

+Recommendations for Prudential and Conduct Regulation of the Crypto Ecosystem: Stablecoins [46]

+Financial Stability
+Consumer and Investor Protection
+Operational and Cyber-Resiliency
+Financial Integrity
+Embracing the Potential of Stablecoins While Managing Risks Compliance mut be reviewed according to the juridiction where the CryptoCommodity will be deployed.

+On the other hand, a CryptoCommodity is not referenced to fiat and does not increase regulatory risk.

+#### 7.3.1.
+Collateral
+The goal of collateral is allow the holder to redeem its currency by the underlying asset on demand.

+Increasingly, goverments are requiring to stablecoins a full collateralization of the issued supply.
+For fiat stablecoins this implies, storing a number of assets equivalent to the total supply.
+This is mainly required to prevent expansion on fiat supply with desvirtuates regulatory policies.
+CryptoCommodities do not increase fiat supply so they should have a diffeernt consideration for collateral.

 ### 7.4.
 Recommendations

 Project allocation is created on the Token Generation Event but only fraction is released.
 The most of the allocation is locked to guarantee compromise with the project by stakeholders.